 |Puncture Resistance Sidewall||6|

-The results of the puncture test again indicate that the X-King carcass is stronger than the Race King carcass.
+The results of the puncture tests again indicate that the X-King casing is stronger than the Race King casing.
 The X-King scores 10 points in the tread puncture resistance test and 6 points in the sidewall puncture test.
 This is a bit higher than the Race King and Speed King, which both scored 7 points in the tread test and 4 points in the sidewall test.